30th Apr 2018 | Wells Fargo

 Quail Hollow is usually a bomber’s course although Brian Harman held off the likes of Dustin Johnson and John Rahm to win last year.

 Top-70 on tour for total driving

-Top-70 on tour for ball striking
+Top-70 on tour for 1-putt percentage

-Players that fit all five trends:
+Players that fit all three trends: